Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction.

 This section comes right after the exhibition area and is one of the interesting sections of the Catacombs.
 It contains the bones of over 6 million Parisians, arranged in various patterns, the most popular being–the Barrel of Passion.
 A welcome sign at the entrance prepares you for the ossuary–Arrête!
 C’est ici l’empire de la Mort which translates to “Stop!
 This is the Empire of the Dead”.

-Yes, guided tours often include access to restricted sections of the Catacombs not available to general visitors, such as the Sacellum Crypt, the Grotte des Sépultures, and hidden galleries.
+Yes, guided tours include access to restricted sections of the Catacombs that are unavailable to general visitors, such as the Sacellum Crypt, the Grotte des Sépultures, and hidden galleries.

 Yes, guided tours are limited to 19 people, offering a more personalized and intimate experience.